skovy/skovy.dev/content/blog/controlling-components-rendered-element-with-as-prop/index.md

-When working on reusable components, such as those in a design system, it can be common for component to contain what seems like a single functionality, such a Button.
+When working on reusable components, such as those in a design system, it can be common for component to contain what seems like a single functionality, such as a `Button` component.
 It's functionality is generally to perform an action.
-However, if that action opens a modal, it should be a `button` element whereas if that action navigates to a new page it should be an `a` (anchor) element.
+However, if that action opens a dialog, it should be a `button` element whereas if that action navigates to a new page it should be an `a` (anchor) element.

 There are a number of ways this could be handled.
-In this example, it could be inferred if the `href` prop is present.
-Or, there could be a boolean prop such as `isAnchor` or `isButton` to opt-in and default to the other element.
+In this example, it could be inferred if an `href` prop is present.
+Or, there could be a boolean prop such as `isAnchor` or `isButton` to opt-in, and default to the other element.
 Either of these could work with this example, but what about another component that may need to support three or more element types?
 Or, what if there isn't a prop such as `href` that can imply the element type?